rham0917/MuCuteClient/README.md

 3. Full control of the packet layer—own it! 💪

 ## Contributing 🤝
 We’re all about those contributions to MuCuteRelay!
-If you wanna get involved, just fork the repo and make some changes.
+If you wanna get involved, just fork or clone the repo and make some changes.
 Pull requests are totally welcome! 🙌

 ## Disclaimer ⚠️
 Use MuCuteRelay at your own risk, girl!
 We **DON'T** take responsibility for any bans or punishments that may pop up from using this cheat.
 Any losses you face are totally on you! 😅💔 Jiafei is coming for you, flop! 💅✨